interactive-intelligence/files/grossberg_transcript.md

 # Grossberg Transcript

 The following is the transcript from the 4/18 JC with Stephen Grossberg.
+As with all transcripts, it's imperfect; blame [otter.ai](https://otter.ai/) for any inaccuracies.

 ```
 Chaytan Inman